davidsntg/azure-private-nat-gateway/README.md

 Assume the following topology:
 * An AKS Node Pool is deployed in a non-routed subnet  *snet-not-routed (100.64.0.0/10)*
-* A small, routable subnet *snet-routed (100.0.1.0/29)*, is used for egress, hosting instances that will perform SNAT
+* A small, routable subnet *snet-routed (10.0.1.0/29)*, is used for egress, hosting instances that will perform SNAT
 * `vnet-spoke01` is peered with `hub-VNet`.
 To avoid propagating *snet-not-routed* range, use:
   * [Subnet peering feature](https://learn.microsoft.com/en-us/azure/virtual-network/how-to-configure-subnet-peering), in a Hub&Spoke model
   * [Route-maps](https://learn.microsoft.com/en-us/azure/virtual-wan/route-maps-about) inbound rule, in a Virtual WAN model

 > [!NOTE]
-> This article do not cover the ingress controller aspect, which could involved another small subnet within `vnet-spoke01`
+> This article does not cover the ingress controller aspect, which could involve another small subnet within `vnet-spoke01`

 ![context](./img/context.png)